-- c) Recommending the amount of expenditure to be incurred on the identified CSR activities; - d) Implementing and monitoring the CSR Policy from time to time; - e) Coordinating with "Care Work Foundation" or other such agency in implementing programs and executing initiatives as per the CSR Policy of the Company; - Reporting progress of various initiatives and making appropriate disclosures on a periodic basis; - g) Formulate and recommend to the Board, an annual action plan in pursuance of its CSR policy; and - Review Sustainability initiatives of the company and provide guidance on aspects of sustainability policies and programs including environmental sustainability, climate change, responsible sourcing, biodiversity, energy & water conservation; - Overseeing the Company's initiatives and reviewing the risk and opportunities related to Environment, Social and Governance ("ESG"). - j) Review regularly and making recommendations about changes to the charter of the Committee; and - k) Carry out any other function as is mandated by the Board from time to time and / or enforced by any statutory notification, amendment or modification as may be applicable.
+- c) Recommending the amount of expenditure to be incurred on the identified CSR activities; - Implementing and monitoring the CSR Policy from time to time; - e) Coordinating with "Care Work Foundation" or other such agency in implementing programs and executing initiatives as per the CSR Policy of the Company; - f) Reporting progress of various initiatives and making appropriate disclosures on a periodic basis; - g) Formulate and recommend to the Board, an annual action plan in pursuance of its CSR policy; and - Review Sustainability initiatives of the company and provide guidance on aspects of sustainability policies and programs including environmental sustainability, climate change, responsible sourcing, biodiversity, energy & water conservation; - i) Overseeing the Company's initiatives and reviewing the risk and opportunities related to Environment, Social and Governance ("ESG"). - j) Review regularly and making recommendations about changes to the charter of the Committee; and - k) Carry out any other function as is mandated by the Board from time to time and / or enforced by any statutory notification, amendment or modification as may be applicable.

-Attendance details of the members of the CSR Committee are as follows -
+Attendance details of the members of the CSR Committee are as follows - $\,$

-Nama af tha Manakana 0-1 Desimution Dates of Committee Meeting Name of the Members Category Designation 27 May 2020 27 January 2021 Ms. Revathy Ashok Independent Director Chairperson ✓ Mr. Ajit Isaac Executive Director Member \checkmark \checkmark Mr. Gaurav Mathur (1) Independent Director Member ✓ Mr. Pravir Kumar Vohra ^[2] Independent Director Member ✓
+Name of the Members 0-1 Danimatian Dates of Committee Meeting Category Designation -- 27 May 2020 27 January 2021 Ms. Revathy Ashok Independent Director Chairperson ✓ ✓ Mr. Ajit Isaac Executive Director Member √ ✓ Mr. Gaurav Mathur ^[1] Independent Director Member ✓ Mr. Pravir Kumar Vohra (2) Independent Director Member ─

-(1) Appointed as a member of the Committee w.e.f.
-31 August 2020.

-(2) Ceased to be a member of the Committee w.e.f.
+- (1) Appointed as a member of the Committee w.e.f.
+31 August 2020. - (2) Ceased to be a member of the Committee w.e.f.
 31 August 2020.